bmw-software-engineering/trlc/documentation/TUTORIAL-BASIC.md

 organisations you have a lot of requirements, a lot of links, different levels and a ton of meta-data.

-In TRLC there are currently three kinds of files, split into two areas.
-For the requirements managers:
+In TRLC there are currently two kinds of files.
+For the requirements
+managers:

-* `.rsl` files that define the global structure (e.g. what is a requirement)
-* `.check` files that define constraints (e.g. when is a requirement well-formed)
+* `.rsl` files that define the global structure (e.g. what is a requirement) and policy (e.g. when is a requirement well-formed)

 And for the software developers:

 * `.trlc` files that define actual requirements

-This split is maybe not interesting for small projects, but for large organisations (like BMW) it is quite helpful.

 ## First example